Thinking Rider Martha Lindsell

 After university, I knew how much I enjoyed working with people and, as a naturally creative person, I qualified as a drama worker in prisons, a great place to meet your soulmate!
 Thankfully Mick wasn't an inmate, but an inspirational YMCA manager and youth worker inside Wetherby YOI!

+Then I discovered a whole new side to horses that I had missed.
+An inspirational lady called Anne Greenwood, who is wheelchair bound, introduced me to Natural Horsemanship.
 Before settling down in to full-time work, Mick and I spent nine months near the Red Sea in Dahab, Egypt.
 I spent most of the time working with Egyptian Arabs at Blue Beach Hotel with my first natural horsemanship equipment, and the six page black and white hand-out, which was the extent of the original Parelli level one pack at the time!
 We had a wonderful time playing on the beach, riding bareback up the wadi and riding stallions in halters instead of their usual pelhams - ignorance can be a wonderful thing as it gives you confidence....and someone upstairs was looking after me!

 When we arrived back in the UK, I thought I'd better get some training under my belt.
 After six months as a working student for Parelli, I learnt through Jayne Lavender about Ken Faulkner and within a year, with Mick's support, I starting organising Ken's UK tours.
 So for ten years I trained intensively under Ken for two months a year and had three trips out to Australia with Mick to film and train with him.
 He is a phenomenal horseman, who taught me how to watch and shape a horse for better balance and posture.